AXYS-Cyber/iCatch/README.md

 **This tool is intended to be run using Python.
 A Windows executable with the latest updates will be distributed from time to time.**

 ## Usage
+This tool was designed with Python and can be run as a windowless Python file or as a Windows executable file.
+The executable file will be updated from time to time and may not be the latest release.

 To open GUI, from the CLI run

     py iCatch_v1.X.pyw